dfinity/sdk/docs/cli-reference/dfx-cycles.md

 Account was topped up with 1_234_567_000_000_000 cycles!
 New balance is 1_234_567_000_000_000 cycles.
 ```

-To mint cycles to a different subaccount, use the `--to-subaccount` option.
+To have the cycles deposited into a different subaccount, use the `--to-subaccount` option.

 ```
 $ dfx cycles convert --network ic --amount 10 --to-subaccount 000102030405060708090a0b0c0d0e0f101112131415161718191a1b1c1d1e1f